 This is why the entire idea of “fat-burning foods” is a myth.

 Instead, eating foods with a higher thermic effect can help make your diet slightly more effective, but it will never be enough to help you lose a substantial amount of fat on its own.

-If you’d like to learn more about how to set up an effective fat loss diet that helps you lose fat each and every week, eating foods you like, check out our custom meal planning service.
-And if you’d like to learn how to set up a meal plan yourself, read this article.
+Or, if you’d like to learn more about how to set up an effective fat loss diet that helps you lose fat each and every week, eating foods you like, check out our custom meal planning service.

 + Scientific References